|

 A common tactic is for tuners to lean out AFRs to achieve more power.
 While it is different for every setup, on pump gas most Mustang GTs’ are going to target around a 11.9:1 AFR (.81 lambda) at WOT.
 If the car is supercharged, that becomes richer to about 11.5:1 (.78 lambda) at WOT.
 The 5.0 Coyote prefers to run richer than many other engines, as it is prone to knocking.

-Out of the box, Ford already made the stock Mustang GT tune pretty formidable, so there aren’t quite as significant gains as some other cars.
-But a tune is definitely still a good upgrade for the Mustang Gt.
+Out of the box, Ford already made the Mustang GT tune pretty formidable, so there aren’t quite as significant gains as some other cars.
+But a tune is definitely still a good upgrade for the Mustang GT.

 Custom tuning involves purchasing a handheld tuning device and working with a custom tuner.
 Generally, the tuner provides a “base map” with basic calibrations.
 The customer takes the base map, installs it onto their car with the handheld tuner, and uses that to “datalog” some of the engine’s parameters when driving.
 The customer then downloads the datalog from their device to their computer and emails the file to their tuner.